The HFC Story

 In 2014, I decided, in partnership with a group of friends, to purchase a building on the west side of the square.
 I broke the news to my ‘posse’ in early September and, wait for it…moved again in October.
 This is an amazing opportunity to stay put for a very long time.
 We are now in a historic, 1500 square foot plus building and loving every minute!

 Heartland Fiber isn’t just about selling fibers and notions—we offer a wide range of classes, plus we participate in many community and charitable events.
 Purple hats for babies, Knitted Knockers, hats and scarves for CRISP- we've provided our talents for several charities.

 I'm the ‘official’ owner—meaning I pays the bills!
 However, the ‘posse’ is a valued part of the store and I value their opinions and patronage.
 Many of them have helped with inventory, working a day while I need to be gone or pitching in to help a customer if I'm busy.

 Have you ever read the book “Drunk, Divorced and Covered in Cat Hair” by Laurie Perry?
 That’s me!
 Well, maybe 2/3 of that.
 I live in a little brick house in Winterset with Boss and Harley—my feline children who you will often find at the yarn shop.
 My human children are all grown up and making their mark on the world.
-Bryan is an attorney in Gulf Port, MS; Nick, once a high school teacher and coach now builds houses, and Jack and his artist wife, Chelsea, live in Des Moines.
+Bryan is an attorney in Gulf Port, MS; Nick (pictured here with me) and his wife Sofia live in Des Moines.
+He is a high school teacher at Dallas Center Grimes.
+Jack and his artist wife, Chelsea, live in Des Moines.
 Jack, who is a builder, did the remodeling and restoration of our historic Heartland Fiber yarn shop and our Upstairs.
-I have one grandson, Levi, who is a proud first grader.
+I have one grandson, Levi, who is a proud second grader.
 I love all things crafty, thrive in my gardens, and my favorite knitting project is the one I can get finished.
 What is that saying, ‘a cobbler’s children has no shoes’…?

 If you are ever in Winterset, whether it’s to see the the Iowa Quilt Museum